Last Updated on January 29, 2023 by Andrew Shih

-While the seller will create and deliver original content, it is ultimately your responsibility to verify the work is not plagiarized and does not infringe on other’s trademark or copyrights.
+While the seller will create and deliver original content, it is ultimately your responsibility to verify the work is not plagiarized and does not infringe on other’s trademarks or copyrights.

 For content writing, you can use Copyscape to check for plagiarism.
-I use and highly recommend Grammarly premium with word plugin to deliver high-quality work and check for plagiarism, grammar, and syntax issues all in one place to save time.
+Grammarly premium has Microsoft Word plugin to for checking plagiarism, grammar, and syntax issues in one place to save time.

 Fiverr tips for post-delivery, review, and tips

 I would suggest leaving a bad seller review as your last resort when everything else failed.
 Give the seller time and chances to revise the work and openly communicate what needs to be changed.
 As long as your demand is reasonable, sellers are generally willing to make the requested change even beyond the number of revisions stated in the gig.
 If you leave the seller a bad review, you are likely to get a bad review from the seller as well.

 #29: Take time to write a good review if you appreciate the seller’s work

 If the seller has done a great job at providing the service, you should take a few minutes to write a compelling review and give a 5-star rating.
 It will help the seller and benefit you for building a long term working relationship.
 In return, the seller will give you a 5-star rating as well.

 #30: Pay tip when the seller goes the extra mile

 While tipping on Fiverr is optional, you may want to pay the seller with the extra tip if the seller outperforms, and the delivery exceeds your expectation.
 The seller will appreciate this generous gesture and will look forward to working with you in the future.
 Keep in mind, you will have to pay the $2 fee again when paying tips separately, and 20% of the tip will go to Fiverr.

 #31: Consider tip upfront to save tipping fee on Fiverr